wludh/womenandtech/coding101/coding101.md

 ### Binary/0 & 1

-- Way of counting, just like our way of counting that uses the digits 0-9
+- Way of counting, just like our way of counting that uses the digits 0-9.
-- Turns our commands into machine readable language
+- Turns our commands into machine readable language.
 - ["Bits, Bytes, Building With Binary" by Vaidehi Joshi, BaseCS Blog](https://medium.com/basecs/bits-bytes-building-with-binary-13cb4289aafa)

 ### So, what is code?

-- Code tells a computer a set of commands that you want the computer to execute
+- Code tells a computer a set of commands that you want the computer to execute.
-- Code can be written in many different programming languages
+- Code can be written in many different programming languages.
-- Code is translated into binary through a compiler or an interpreter and a computer reads the binary
+- Code is translated into binary through a compiler or an interpreter and a computer reads the binary.

 ### Women are coders, too